 To get into an Ivy League school, you’ll need a top score, a goal that takes a substantial amount of preparation through SAT or ACT tutoring or classes.
 If you’re committed to achieving a top score, we’ll help you get there.
-Some students starting at other preparation companies hit a plateau at 2000 points on the SAT or under 30 points on the ACT.
+Some students starting at other preparation companies hit a plateau in the 1400s on the SAT or right under 30 points on the ACT.
 If you’re bound for a top university, that score is too low.
 The PointsBooster® Method of SAT and ACT preparation can help you achieve your best possible score.

 Thanks again for the classes this summer.
 It’s highly unlikely that I would have gotten into Harvard without your help.

 You’ll have to get even the most difficult questions correct.
 We’ll show you how to get through the passage more quickly so you’ll have more time to answer the questions correctly.
 We’ll go through various question types and how to attack each question type.

 With The PointsBooster® Method, many students quickly ace the writing section.
 As a top achiever, though, you’ll have to spend more time focusing on the questions that rarely come up but can easily throw you off.
 We’ll show you the difference between “desirable” and “desirous,” and many other types of diction questions.
 When you’re familiar with those rare questions, you’ll be able to achieve a top score.
 We’ll also show you phrases that sound strange but are grammatically correct.
 Some of these phrases have long since been abandoned by many writers but show up on the SAT — phrases such as “long since.”
 Had you already studied with Your Score Booster, you’d recognize that you can start a sentence with “had you already studied.”